GoTierGod/chess-game-ts/README.md

 4. **Iterate Over Safe Moves**:

-    - For each safe move, calculate a score using the `depthPredict` method.
+    - For each safe move, calculate a score using the `deepPredict` method.
     - Create a ranking object with information about the selected piece, the move, and the calculated score.

 5. **Sort Ranking**: Sort the ranking in descending order based on the calculated scores.